 We build each of our wood fired hot tubs by hand on the Sunshine Coast, BC Canada.
-We have 18 years of experience shipping to customers on and off the map across Canada, the US, Australia, and New Zealand.
+We have 20 years of experience building wood fired hot tubs for customers on and off the map across Canada and the US.
 Your tub will ship the day after it's built.
 Within Canada your tub will arrive 2-7 days later, and 5-10 days later in the US.
 Have a remote property?
 Check out our gallery to see tubs in transit, or view this video to learn how your tub will arrive.

-Delivery to the Sunshine Coast and our pickup spot on the lower mainland are free.
 Send us your post/zip code and we'll find you a rate from our shipping partners.
-Rates generally range from $200-$400 on average, and can be more depending on location.
+Rates range depending on location.
 We don't mark up our shipping - you'll be charged exactly what it costs to get it there.

-We ship our hot tubs anywhere in the world.
-They can be delivered directly to your property or picked up from a freight centre in any standard size truck (the 7ft hot tub requires a minimum 6'-4' box).
+We ship our hot tubs everywhere across North America.
+They can be delivered directly to your property or picked up from a freight centre in any standard size truck (the Large hot tub requires a minimum 6'-4' box).
 Check out this video to see how it works.
 All you need to bring with you are 2 long ratchet straps.
 Delivery is also available to rural locations.
 Contact us directly with your shipping address and we’ll get a freight rate to your region.
 Reserve your hot tub with a $500 deposit and we’ll secure your shipping date.

 How do I order my wood fired hot tub?

 You can checkout now with just a $500 deposit to secure our next shipping date and today's pricing, or pay for your order in full now.
-Whichever option you choose, we'll contact you to secure your preferred shipment date.
-We're currently booking tubs 2-8 weeks out, depending on the size you want.
-If you only pay your deposit now, it will be applied to your order balance which will be processed the business day before your tub is shipped.
-We'll contact you within 24 hours to organize shipping.
+Whichever option you choose, we'll contact you to secure your shipment date.
+If you place a deposit, it will be applied to your order with the balance owing a week before your tub is shipped.
 You can also ask us a question first or have us place your order for you.

 Can I customize my wood burning hot tub?

-Every tub is built to order.
 We've perfected the design to meet the needs of cabin owners, but many home owners have also chosen an AlumiTub to have at their residence where dual fuel and filtration can come in handy.
-If you want the option to have dual fuel like propane or natural gas, or filtration.
-We also get many customers each year who are replacing their wooden tubs from other suppliers, requesting our stove or aluminum lining.
-We can accommodate most requests.
+If you want the option to have dual fuel like propane / natural gas, solar or filtration, let us know by sending an email to firstname.lastname@example.org.

 While we love the pure ritual and simplicity of wood fired fuel, we know there's times you might want options.
 We can customize your hot tub to be compatible with alternative and dual heating sources such as propane and natural gas.
 Contact us for details.